Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Introduction

-Furthermore, with the advent of large-scale pre-trained models in natural language processing (NLP) and computer vision \cite{radford2021learning,bommasani2021opportunities,yuan2021florence,yang2023aim}, we are the first to attempt to adapt pre-trained natural image models for automatic PM detection based on the pretraining-and-finetuning paradigm \cite{houlsby2019parameter, hu2021lora}.
-By freezing pre-trained natural image models and taking the proposed EPCA module and other attention modules as the adapter during the finetuning.
-The results show that our method with pretraining-and-finetuning paradigm achieves competitive or even better performance than previous state-of-the-art methods that adopt traditional finetuning paradigm, indicating the great potential of medical vision adapters to leverage more powerful image foundation models for medical image analysis.
+Moreover, motivated by the advent of large-scale pre-trained models in natural language processing (NLP) and computer vision \cite{radford2021learning, 10472575,yang2023aim}, this paper attempts to adapt pre-trained natural image models to automatic PM recognition based on the pretraining-and-finetuning paradigm \cite{houlsby2019parameter, hu2021lora}.
+To implement this paradigm, we freeze pre-trained natural image models and take the proposed EPCA module and other attention methods as the adapters.

-The contributions of this paper are summarised into four-fold: \begin{itemize} \item We propose an efficient pyramid channel attention network (EPCA-Net) to fully leverage the potential of global and local lesion information of PM to improve the performance of PM detection.

-\item We propose an efficient pyramid channel attention (EPCA) module to dynamically estimate the relative importance of individual global and local context features.
-Moreover, we propose four kinds of multi-scale context feature fusion criteria to fulfill the EPCA module.
+The contributions of this paper are summarized in three-fold: \begin{itemize} \item We propose an efficient pyramid channel attention (EPCA) module to adaptively adjust the relative importance of multi-scale context features by exploiting the global-local pathology distribution prior.
+Additionally, we propose four kinds of multi-scale context feature fusion criteria for EPCA module design, which have rarely been studied before.

-\item We construct a PM dataset named PM-Fundus that can be used as a benchmark dataset for PM detection.
-Extensive experiments on four datasets demonstrate the superiority of EPCA-Net over state-of-the-art methods.
+\item We construct an efficient pyramid channel attention network (EPCA-Net) for PM recognition based on fundus images by stacking multiple Res-EPCA modules.
+Moreover, we construct a PM dataset termed PM-Fundus that can be used as a benchmark dataset for PM recognition tasks.
+Extensive experiments on three PM datasets and the LAG dataset demonstrate the superiority of EPCA-Net over state-of-the-art methods.

-\item We are the first to adapt pre-trained natural image models for automatic PM detection based on the pretraining-and-finetuning paradigm, showing the potential of medical vision adapters to leverage more powerful image foundation models for medical image analysis. \end{itemize}
+\item We are the first to transfer pre-trained natural image models to automatic PM recognition task based on the pretraining-and-finetuning paradigm, showing the great potential of medical vision adapter design in leveraging more powerful image foundation models for medical image analysis in the limited medical data regime. \end{itemize}

 The rest of this paper is organized as follows.
-Section~\ref{sec:2} provides a short survey of automatic PM, attention mechanisms and parameter-efficient transfer learning.
+Section~\ref{sec:2} briefly surveys automatic PM recognition, attention mechanisms, and parameter-efficient transfer learning.
 In Section~\ref{sec:3}, we describe our EPCA-Net in detail.
-Next, in Section~\ref{sec:4} and Section~\ref{sec:5}, we introduce the datasets, implementation details, results and analysis, respectively.
+Next, in Section~\ref{sec:4} and Section~\ref{sec:5}, we introduce the datasets, implementation details, results, and analysis, respectively.
 Section~\ref{sec:6} concludes our work.